Mirantis/hmc/README.md

 ## Overview

-Mirantis Hybribd Multi Cluster is part of Mirantis Project 2A which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes managment solution based entirely on standard open source tooling.
+Mirantis Hybrid Multi Cluster is part of Mirantis Project 2A which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes managment solution based entirely on standard open source tooling.